abworrall/eclipse-hdr/README.md

 Your config file will end up with alignment info, and also color development info (the `AsShotNeutral` and `ForwardMatrix` from the DNG file).
-It will look like this:
+It should look something like this:

     asshotneutral:
     - 0.501